 The Gurnards Head, nr Zennor

 Stuck right out in the wilds of west Penwith, the Gurnards Head is a pretty upmarket establishment; all bare wooden floorboards, fine ales, good wines, a delectable modern-European styled menu, and formal dining room.
 We head there in the summer to fill up with goodies after long walks on the moors and we always take the dog.
-There’s treats behind the bar, dog friendly tables to eat at, and dog friendly dog friendly people for cuddles and pats.
+There’s treats behind the bar, dog friendly tables to eat at, and dog friendly people for cuddles and pats.